scmcgowen/MinecraftModDocumenation/docs/UnlimitedPeripheralWorks/peripherals/peripheral_proxy.md

     **Forge**: 1.19.4, 1.20.x
     **Fabric**: 1.19.4, 1.20.x

-Cables seems a little obsolete now, in real world you can freely use wireless transfer (even for energy and items), why this shouldn't work in Minecraft?
-So, here is goes peripheral proxy, nice tool to connect remote peripherals to the computer without actual wires.
-Sadly it has limited range, but how is ideal today?
+Cables seem a little obsolete now, in the real world you can freely use wireless transfer (even for energy and items), why shouldn't this work in Minecraft?
+So, here is the peripheral proxy, a nice tool to connect remote peripherals to the computer without actual wires.
+Sadly it has limited range, but you can't have everything, can you?

 ## How to configure

-To configure peripheral proxy, you can use [ultimate configurator](ultimate_configurator.md).
+To configure the peripheral proxy, you can use the [ultimate configurator](ultimate_configurator.md).

 ## Supported APIs